Note: This policy is subject to change at any time. Please check all AHN Policies on a regular basis for updates.

 d) Keeping AHN informed of any issues or concerns relating to the Guest.

-e) Never leaving your Guest alone at Home overnight or without an approved adult who has a current background check.
+e) Never leaving your Guest alone at Home overnight or without an approved adult who has a current background check and notifying AHN immediately of any overnight visitors who are not permanent residents with the appropriate checks.

-f) Always providing AHN with at least two weeks’ notice if you will be going on holidays without your student so that a suitable temporary homestay can be arranged.
+f) Always providing AHN with at least two weeks’ notice if you will be going on holidays without your Guest so that a suitable temporary homestay can be arranged.

 g) Immediately notifying AHN of any incident or allegation of child abuse.